10 Facts About Dekay’s Brown Snake (USA)

 Source: iNaturalist user Zachary Wimberly – CC BY 4.0

-Dekay’s brown snakes are normally brown to the naked eye, but when stressed, they can stretch the skin on the chest.
-This reveals the skin below in a checkered pattern of alternating dense black and pure white.
-They’re able to widen their upper body to create an impression of size, which may momentarily fool their many bird predators.
+Dekay’s brown snakes have an assortment of weirder skills as well.
+This species is normally brown to the naked eye, but when stressed and fearful for their life, they can stretch the scales on their chest apart.
+This reveals the skin below, in a checkered pattern of rapidly alternating black and pure white.
+They’re able to widen their upper body to create an illusion of size, which may momentarily fool their many bird predators.

-Though not commonly observed, an even weirder trick was discovered in May 2016.
+Though not commonly observed, an even stranger trick was discovered by scientists in May 2016.
 The location was Marsh Trail in Rondaeu Provincial Park in Ontario.
 A Dekay’s brown snake was found on a road, and began by producing a foul musky smell.
-As the researcher approached, the snake stayed still and widened its back to add to its size.
+As the researcher approached, the snake stayed perfectly still, and widened its back to add to its size.

-Then came the weirdness; the Dekay’s brown snake slithered slowly forward on the road, all while swaying its back from side to side, while still stretched and enlarged.
-The goal here was surely distraction.
-It’s possible that this is a confusion technique designed to addle the minds of bird predators like blue jays and American robins.
+Then came the weirdness, as the Dekay’s brown snake slithered slowly forward on the road, while swaying its back repeatedly from side to side.
+Most importantly, it did this while still stretched and enlarged, adding even more to the illusion of size and unhinged aggression.
+These techniques are almost certainly designed to addle the brains of bird predators such as blue jays and American robins.

-Dekay’s brown snakes also hide their head in their coils, which acts as a protective armour to defend their brain.
-In a 1986 report, a scientist found an individual on a road in Point Pelee National Park, Ontario.
-After poking the snake with his fingers, it buried its head in its coils.
+Dekay’s brown snakes also take steps to shield their brains, using their own coils as a protective armour.
+In a 1986 report, a scientist found an individual on a road in Point Pelee Matinal Park, Ontario.
+After poking the Dekay’s brown snake with his fingers, it coiled its body tightly and buried its head inside, shielding it from view.

-A second Dekay’s brown snake in Michigan acted similarly, and a third (also from Michigan) hid its head for a full 120 seconds before releasing.
-The interesting thing was that when the scientist encountered three northern redbelly snakes (Storeria occipitomaculata), a close relative belonging to the same genus (with a redder appearance), none of these hid their head in their coils.
+A second Dekay’s brown snake in Michigan acted similarly, and a third (also from Michigan) hid its head for a full 120 seconds before peering upwards.
+The interesting thing was that when the scientist encountered three northern redbelly snakes (Storeria occipitomaculata), a close relative belonging to the same genus (with a redder appearance), none of these hid their heads in their coils.

 Dekay’s brown snakes are proven to have several snake predators.
 In an investigation of milk snakes (Lampropeltis triangulum) from Oakville, Ontario, four individuals had Dekay’s brown snakes in their belly.
 A 13 inch ring-neck snake coughed up a 7 inch Dekay’s brown snake in Cowley County, Kansas, while a plains garter snake (Thamnophis radix) once regurgitated a Dekay’s brown snake, which was actually the first ever confirmed snake prey for that species.